matlok-ai/python-copilot-image-and-audio-examples/README.md

-# How to use the Multimodal Python Copilot Training Datasets

-## Open Source Knowledge Graph Image and Audio Narration Examples
+## Multimodal Datasets for Training Python Copilots from Source Code Analysis

-Below are image and audio (narrated mp3) samples extracted from the [matlok datasets](https://huggingface.co/matlok).
+Below are image and audio (narrated mp3) samples extracted from the [matlok datasets](https://huggingface.co/datasets/matlok/multimodal-python-copilot-training-overview).
 These samples provide an overview for how the images look, and how the mp3s are structured with an answer and a question from the image's knowledge graph text box.

+Welcome to the matlok multimodal python copilot training datasets.
+This is an overview for our training and fine-tuning datasets found below:

+- ~2.35M unique source code rows
+- ~1.7M instruct alpaca yaml text rows
+- ~923K png knowledge graph images with alpaca text description
+- ~410K mp3s for ~2 years of continuous audio playtime
+- requires 1.2 TB storage on disk

+Please reach out if you find an issue or want help with a similar dataset.
+We want to make it easier to create and share large datasets: hello@matlok.ai

-## Python Copilot Knowledge Graph Image Examples
+## Python Copilot Training using Knowledge Graph Images

 These are knowledge graphs created for training generative ai models on how writing python CLIP transformer code by understanding an overview on: